18F/methods/pages/incentives.md

 ## Why it is important

-Incentives often results in a more diverse, representative set of participants.
+Incentives often result in a more diverse, representative set of participants.
 Without incentives, you often end up recruiting people with a strong intrinsic interest in your website.
 These people may not have the same needs and experiences as a less interested but larger pool of users.
 With incentives, you can encourage less interested, more representative people to participate.

 ## How to do it